vcato/practical_tdd/README.md

 ```

-Run the tests, and they fail as expected.
+The tests fail as expected.

 ### 6. Enter State IV (fix on, test on)